FreddieDeWitt/google-translate-extended-api/README.md

 #### Fields

 - `detailedTranslations`: Boolean
-- `synonims`: Boolean
+- `synonyms`: Boolean
-- `detailedTranslationsSynonims`: Boolean - almost each detailed translation contains synonyms.
+- `detailedTranslationsSynonyms`: Boolean - almost each detailed translation contains synonyms.
 Set this field to true if you want to get them.
 - `definitions`: Boolean
 - `definitionExamples`: Boolean - almost each definition contains example(s).
 Set this field to true if you want to get them.
 - `examples`: Boolean